mdsufz/MuDoGeR/README.md

-	--virfinder	Recovery of viral data with VirFinder --virsorter	Recovery of viral data with VirSorter --vibrant	Recovery of viral data with VIBRANT --dereplication	Removal of replicate sequences
+	--virfinder	Recovery of viral data with VirFinder --virsorter	Recovery of viral data with VirSorter --vibrant	Recovery of viral data with VIBRANT -dereplication	Removal of replicate sequences
-	--checkv	Quality control of dereplicated contigs with CheckV --vcontact2	Taxonomy of dereplicated contigs with vContact2 --wish		Host identification of dereplicated contigs with WIsH
+	-checkv		Quality control of dereplicated contigs with CheckV -vcontact2	Taxonomy of dereplicated contigs with vContact2 -wish		Host identification of dereplicated contigs with WIsH
 ```

 # Citing